core-wg/resource-directory/draft-ietf-core-resource-directory.md

     and by removing redundancies between the problem introduction and the description of how an RD could become part of the problem.

 * RDAO: Clarify that it is an option for RAs and not other ND messages.

+* Security policies:

+  * Clarify that with all security policies, clients must verify the authorization of the RD.
+  * Remove speculation about how in detail ACE scopes are obtained.

 changes from -24 to -25